jujusti/diverse-ml-task-queue/api/README.md

  * `POST /pred`: post a preduplet to this route
  * `POST /learn`: post a learnuplet to this route

-The API expects the pred/le
+The API expects the pred/learn uplets to be posted as JSON strings.
+Their structu